aws/aws-cdk-rfcs/text/0499-appconfig-constructs.md

 We will also be able to add these configurations to an application by calling `addConfiguration`.

+We can also add an extension association to this resource by calling `on(ActionPoint, EventDestination)` or through convenience methods such as `onDeploymentComplete(EventDestination)`.

 # AppConfig

 An AppConfig construct will be the simplest way to create and deploy configuration.
 This construct will handle deployments for you and start deploying configuration on creation.
 There will be a 1:1 mapping between `AppConfig` and an application resource.